MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/advanced-threat-protection/Set-AntiPhishPolicy.md

 ```

 ### -EnableUnauthenticatedSender
 The EnableUnauthenticatedSender parameter specifies whether to apply a "?" symbol in Outlook's sender card if the sender fails authentication checks.
+Valid values are:

-- $true: Apply the "?" symbol
+- $true: Apply the "?" symbol.

-- $false: Do not apply the "?" symbol
+- $false: Do not apply the "?" symbol.

 ```yaml
 Type: $true | $false